 Resources.
 These are some resources for further reading about this topic.

 - Architectural Use of Reflective Materials in Building Design – Benefit Analysis – Reducing Shade and Increasing Ambient Light

-- Discussion – This is a discussion about the article below and use of TIFs to fund private business development.
-The discussion is hosted by someone who is opposed to this use of TIFs.
+- Discussion – A discussion about the article below and use of TIFs to fund private business development.

 - Iowa City Gets Much Needed Makeover – The Art of Flipping a City

 - Iowa City to Receive Habitable Mixed Media Art Installation from Moen Group

 - Other Viewpoints – This is an article on the FromDC2Iowa blog that discusses why TIFs are inappropriate for anything but their original intended use.

 - Tax Increment Financing – A Basic Introduction to TIF Economics and Benefits – A Cure to Ugly Buildings and Urban Stagnation

 - Bedford Falls or Pottersville – How Developers Determine the Character of Your Community